 Until 1971, when I-95 was extended to the Bergen-Passaic Expressway (I-80), this was a trumpet interchange, and all the Turnpike through traffic went eastward on US 46 to the US 1/9/46 multiplex, then northward to the George Washington Bridge.
 Remnants of the trumpet include the NB-WB ramp from its overpass of US 46 to the merge, as well as the initial divergence of this WB ramp from mainline 46.
 Interesting tidbit: The overpass for the NB-WB loop (which passes inside the WB ramp) is still two lanes wide for a one-lane ramp, so obviously it has never been replaced.
 Interesting tidbit number 2: The original end of the Turnpike, including where it widened to have its final tollbooth, still has a large piece intact that's being used as a parking lot just to the south of this interchange (Exit 68), and the ghost of the original NB-EB ramp extends from there just outside the current ramp.
 Interesting tidbit number 3: US 46 (and 1/9/46) from here east to the GW Bridge has always been four lanes (although early on it was two undivided lanes with shoulders, restriped in the 1950's and divided shortly thereafter - thanks Adam Froehlig), so as you can imagine there must have been quite the traffic crunch, given that the Westerly Alignment had opened the year before, meaning there were eight lanes' worth of traffic from the Turnpike, plus four lanes from US 46, plus two lanes from US 1-9.

-EB at the same junction, which as you can see also involves a bunch of local movements (what good NJ interchange doesn't?).
-I'm intrigued by the fact that the clearly older (possibly original) shields are the ones without the state names.
-It's probable these signs (the two with the oldest shields) predate the common usage of the NJ Turnpike shield.
+EB at the same junction, which as you can see also involves a bunch of local movements (what good NJ interchange doesn't?), and down the ramp.
+I'm intrigued by the fact that the clearly older (possibly original) shields are the ones without the state names, which is why I kept the old ramp photo when I retook it (last 2 photos).
+It's probable the two signs with the oldest shields predate the common usage of the NJ Turnpike shield.

 The first sign is trying, the second sign is succeeding, leading west from Broad St. (where US 1-9 join US 46) and pointing straight on US 46 at the I-95 exit.
 Who knows where the detour is going.
 Main St. to Bergen Tpk.?
 Why not exit here to Emerson St.?